 Michail Balakin, the SU-155 group’s chairman of the management board, sums up the key advantages on the occasion of the official opening of the plant in November 2014: “The new production line signifies a breakthrough in industrialized residential construction because it enables us to manufacture individual homes by means of precast construction.
 The second advantage is the high quality of the precast concrete elements allowing us fast and cost-effective construction of high quality simultaneously.
 And the third advantage is the fact that the new plant technology has an eight times higher capacity than the old one.”

-A string of
+A string of modernization measures

 The new circulation system installed at the ZAO Strojindustrija location in Odintsovo close to the Moscow Vnukovo airport ground is the first of a whole string of modernization measures taken by the SU-155 group.
 The system is based on the consistent technology platform of Vollert plants associated with a central control system of Uni-technik.
 Furthermore, SU-155 will use the CAD/BIM software of Tekla for building modeling in future.
 These fundamental data will be directly integrated in the control system of the plant.